Human Papillomavirus (HPV)

 the feet, and genital warts.
 They can also cause different kinds of cancers.
 These

 include cervical, throat, and anal cancers.

-More than 100 types of HPVs have been found.
+More than 100 types of HPV have been found.
 Few carry a high cancer risk.
-HPV can
+Some types

-travel from person to person during sexual contact.
-It’s one of the most widely spread
+HPV can travel from person to person during sexual contact.
+It’s one of the most widely

 Why do I need this test?

 You may need this test to see if you have HPV.
 Long-term infection with HPV is the

 greatest risk factor for cervical cancer.
 So this test is often used to check women